Skip to main content

 Telemark

 The dramatic Rjukandalen Valley and its powerful waterfalls represent the essence of Norway as a modern industrial nation.
-At the Norwegian Industrial Workers Museum in the Vemork power station, you can learn how the power of the waterfalls was tamed for hydroelectric power.
-The process lay the foundation for Norway’s transformation from a nation of poor fishermen and farmers into a rich and prosperous industrial country in just a few generations.
+At the Norwegian Industrial Workers Museum in the Vemork Power Plant, you can learn how the waterfalls were harnessed to generate hydroelectric power.
+The process lay the foundation for Norway’s transformation from a nation of poor fishermen and farmers into a rich and prosperous industrial country over the course of just a few generations.

 22. The canoeing paradise of Velmunden